Wisconsin: Recreation

 The varied landscape of Wisconsin makes the state a popular vacation destination for outdoor recreation.
 Winter events include skiing, ice fishing and snowmobile derbies.
 Wisconsin is situated on two Great Lakes and has many inland lakes of varied size; the state contains 11188 sqmi of water, more than all but three other states—Alaska, Michigan, and Florida.
+The Wisconsin Shipwreck Coast National Marine Sanctuary was established in 2021 in the waters of Lake Michigan off Wisconsin and is the site of a large number of historically significant shipwrecks.

 Outdoor activities are popular in Wisconsin, especially hunting and fishing.
 One of the most prevalent game animals is the whitetail deer.
 Each year in Wisconsin, well over 600,000 deer-hunting licenses are sold.
 In 2008, the Wisconsin Department of Natural Resources projected the pre-hunt deer population to be between 1.5 and 1.7 million.

 Sports

 Wisconsin is represented by major league teams in three sports: football, baseball, and basketball.
 Lambeau Field, located in Green Bay, Wisconsin, is home to the National Football League's Green Bay Packers.
-The Packers have been part of the NFL since the league's second season in 1921 and hold the record for the most NFL titles, earning the city of Green Bay the nickname "Titletown USA".
-The Packers are the smallest city franchise in the NFL and the only one owned by shareholders statewide.
-The franchise was founded by "Curly" Lambeau, who played and coached for them.
-The Green Bay Packers are one of the most successful small-market professional sports franchises in the world and have won 13 NFL championships, including the first two AFL-NFL Championship games (Super Bowls I and II), Super Bowl XXXI and Super Bowl XLV.
-The state's support of the team is evidenced by the 81,000-person waiting list for season tickets to Lambeau Field.
+The Packers have been part of the NFL since the league's second season in 1921 and are the smallest city franchise in the NFL, and the only one owned by shareholders statewide.
+The Milwaukee Brewers, the state's only major league baseball team, have played in American Family Field in Milwaukee since 2001.

-The Milwaukee Brewers, the state's only major league baseball team, play in American Family Field in Milwaukee, the successor to Milwaukee County Stadium since 2001.
-In 1982, the Brewers won the American League Championship, marking their most successful season.
-The team switched from the American League to the National League starting with the 1998 season.
 Before the Brewers, Milwaukee had two prior Major League teams.
-The first team, also called the Brewers, played only one season in the newly founded American League in 1901 before moving to St. Louis and becoming the Browns, who are now the Baltimore Orioles.
-Milwaukee was also the home of the Braves franchise when they moved from Boston from 1953 to 1965, winning the World Series in 1957 and the National League pennant in 1958, before they moved to Atlanta.
+The first team, also called the Brewers, played only one season in 1901 before becoming the St. Louis Browns.
+Milwaukee was also the home of the now-Atlanta Braves franchise when they moved from Boston from 1953 to 1965, winning the World Series in 1957.
 The Milwaukee Bucks of the National Basketball Association play home games at the Fiserv Forum.
-The Bucks won the NBA Championship in 1971 and 2021.